mayhein/in-house-design-challenge/README.md

     * Make it user-centered.
 Add texts, design, or however you want to change the look and feel of the page.
     * Make it accessible.
 The page could still be navigable with a screen reader.
     * Make it responsive.
 The application looks correct on different screens and devices.
+    * Make it multi-lingual.
+Allow for multiple languages to be used.
+    * Automate deployment.
+Set up a CI/CD pipeline from your repository to some form of hosting service.

-Note: You don’t have to do all 4 of the items we have mentioned.
+**Note: You don’t have to do all of the items we have mentioned.
+Pick only the one(s) you are most drawn towards**

+*Please do not spend more than 1-2 hours on this (you should not have enough time to complete all tasks)*

 Once you’ve finished this exercise, please send your accomplished repository to racastillo@cto.nyc.gov with the subject “<Name> - MOCTO/CodingItForward Exercise” we will review this and will look forward to chatting with you about your work!